LewisRandles/lewisrandles/README.md

 - Rocketry: Following the latest in space exploration and rocketry innovations.

 - Meteorology: Ties in greatly with tracking planes, rockets and the stars.

+- Formula 1: The mixture of complex hardware design, aerodynamic design, and software analysis.